"March 24, 2011 -- A novel approach to pancreatic cancer treatment that activates the immune system works in some patients, according to a new study.

 |aKarnofsky Performance Status.

-bp-value for clinical benefit response calculated using the two-sided test for difference in binomial proportions.
+bp-value for clinical benefit response calsulated using the two-sided test for difference in binomial proportions.
 All other p-values are calculated using log rank test.

 Figure 4: Kaplan-Meier